lamhq/tech-notes/pages/devops/aws/7-security/4-infrastructure-protection/8-firewall-manager.md

 ## Overview

-Firewall Manager is a security management service in a single pane of glass.
-This allows you to centrally set up and manage firewall rules across multiple AWS accounts and applications in **AWS Organizations**.
+Firewall Manager allows you to centrally set up and manage firewall rules across multiple AWS accounts and applications in **AWS Organizations**.

 Using Firewall Manager, you can create new AWS WAF rules for your Application Load Balancers, API gateways, and Amazon CloudFront distributions.